Who are we?

 Professor Virginia Braun (Ginny)

 My research explores the intersecting areas of gender, bodies, sex/sexuality, health, and (now) food.
-I have worked on projects related to heterosex, sexual health, cervical cancer prevention policy, sexuality and higher education, women’s genital meanings and experiences, and ‘female genital cosmetic surgery’ (FGCS), pornography, body hair, and contemporary formations of ‘healthy eating’.
+I have worked on projects related to heterosex, sexual health, cervical cancer prevention policy, sexuality and higher education, women’s genital meanings and experiences, and ‘female genital cosmetic surgery’ (FGCS), pornography, body hair, contemporary formations of ‘healthy eating’, and more recently, covid-19, and sex/dating and disability.
 I am also interested in the intersections between academia and activism, and was involved in The New View Campaign’s work around FGCS.

 I have an ongoing interest in qualitative research and (with Victoria Clarke) wrote the award-winning textbook Successful Qualitative Research: A Practical Guide for Beginners (2013, Sage).
 We have written extensively on thematic analysis (often with Gareth Terry and Nikki Hayfield), after writing about and developing what we now characterise as a reflexive approach to TA.
-Our new book – Thematic Analysis: A Practical Guide (Sage, 2022) – includes input from a range of students and colleagues, including Nikki and Gareth.
+Our latest book Thematic Analysis: A Practical Guide (Sage, 2022) – which includes input from a range of students and colleagues, including Nikki and Gareth – was awarded the British Psychological Society’s Book Award 2022, in the textbook category.

 My interests in qualitative research are broader than just TA, and I co-edited Collecting Qualitative Data: A Practical Guide to Textual, Media and Virtual Techniques (2017, Cambridge University Press) with Victoria and Debra Gray – which introduces a range of methods for collecting qualitative data beyond the widely-used face-to-face interview or focus group.
 Victoria and I, along with other colleagues, also have a particular interest in a method called story completion.
 Victoria and I, along with Hannah Frith and Naomi Moller, co-edited an issue of Qualitative Research in Psychology dedicated to the method.